-Parents and carers will be invited to a Parent's Evening'\ in the Autumn and Spring terms to discuss their child's progress, raise any concerns and to be aware of what their children will be working towards next.
-You will also receive termly reports to share your child's progress with you.
-The Autumn and Spring term reports will be very much a 'snapshot' and the Summer report will be an in-depth representation of their progress throughout the academic year.
+Parents and carers will be invited to a Parent's Evening' in the Autumn and Spring terms to discuss their child's progress, raise any concerns and to be aware of what their children will be working towards next.
+You will also receive an end-of-year report to share your child's progress with you.
+The Summer report will be an in-depth representation of their progress throughout the academic year.

-At each parent's evening, you will be invited to book an appointment with Mrs Barnett to discuss and review any SEND needs or Mental Health and Well-being needs that your child needs support with.
-You are also very welcome to request a meeting with Mrs Barnett (SENCo) at any point during the school year.
+At each parent's evening, you will be invited to book an appointment with Mr Brydon to discuss and review any SEND needs or Mental Health and Well-being needs that your child needs support with.
+You are also very welcome to request a meeting with Mr Brydon (SENCo) at any point during the school year.

 Parents of pupils with SEND will have at least one further contact with the SENCo, this will either be a formal meeting or a telephone call to review progress and discuss next steps.